 Guinness Beer Battered Fish

 While central Europe is where Oktoberfest originated, Ireland brings plenty of good stuff to the table.
-Your first bite of this Guinness Beer Battered Fish recipe, a popular Irish treat for your taste buds, will send you over the moon and back.
-For more photos and full instructions, check out Tine at Home.
+Your first bite of this Guinness Beer Battered Fish recipe from Tine at Home is a popular Irish treat for your taste buds, will send you over the moon and back.

 Blue Moon and Corona Cupcakes